-EDU 290 Field Experience

-EDU 326 Methods of Teaching Social Studies
+(Course s are 3 crec lits unless otherwise indicated)

-GEO 201 World Geography (fulfills B.A./B.S. core
+GEO 201 World Geography (fulfills B.A./B.S.

-requirement)
+core requirement)

 HIS 109 Western Civilization I: Prehistory to

 Renaissance

-HIS 110 Western Civilization II: Renaissance to the
+HIS 110 Western Civilization II: Renaissance

-Present
+to the Present

-HIS 113 United States History I: 1607 to 1865 (with
+HIS 113 United States History I: 1607 to 1865

-New Hampshire History Component)
+(fulfills B.A./B.S. core requirement)

 HIS 114 United States History II: 1865 to Present

 HIS 314 European Conquest of the New World

 HIS 321 The Ancient World of Greece and Rome

-POL 210 American Politics (fulfills the GEO elective
+POL 210 American Politics

-from the B.A./B.S core)

 HIS One HIS Elective (200 level or above)

-Total Major Credits: 27